bjpirt/pyBMS/README.md

 The initial implementation supports communicating with the OEM BMS on these modules.
 [See the docs for more details](./battery/tesla_model_s/README.md)

+## Hardware

+The basic requirements for hardware are:

+- CAN Bus support (for Victron output)
+- UART Support (612500 baud for Tesla BMS Comms)
+- Runs MicroPython
+- 4 x GPIO
+- ADC (for current sensor)

+Whilst the RP2040 chip does not directly support CAN Bus, there is [can2040](https://github.com/KevinOConnor/can2040) library using PIO that will enable this.
+It does support the serial communications directly.
+The ESP32 does have a native CAN port, however this is not currently supported by MicroPython.
+It is possible to drive an SPI based CAN transceiver from MicroPython using the [micropython-mcp2515](https://github.com/jxltom/micropython-mcp2515) project.

+Currently I am using a [Canbed Dual](https://www.seeedstudio.com/CANBed-DUAL-RP2040-based-Arduino-CAN-Bus-dev-board-2-independent-CAN2-0-CAN-FD-p-5377.html), as this has an I2C based CAN transceiver which it should be possible to drive from MicroPython using the I2C support.

+The ideal solution is to use an ESP32 once MicroPython supports CAN on that platform.

 ## To Do

 - [x] Simulator for integration testing over socat virtual serial port
 - [x] Cell balancing
+- [ ] Battery Management System controlling contactors
+- [ ] Victron CAN bus output
+- [ ] State of charge from current sensor
 - [ ] Hardware abstraction layer for UART
+- [ ] Hardware abstraction layer for CAN
 - [ ] Hardware abstraction layer for RTC / Clock
 - [ ] Simulator running on real devices
-- [ ] Victron CAN bus output
-- [ ] Battery Management system controlling contactors
-- [ ] State of charge from current sensor
 - [ ] Platform support e.g. ESP32, RP2, etc with hardware details
 - [ ] Static configuration
 - [ ] Dynamic configuration (serial / usb)